 The directors are responsible for the other information.
-The other information comprises the Directors' Report and the Detailed Income Statement as required by the Companies Act of South Africa, which we obtained prior to the date of this report.
-Other information does not include the annual financial statements and our auditor's report thereon.
+The other information comprises the information included in the document titled "RSL Enterprise Solutions (Pty) Ltd annual financial statements for the year ended 31 March 2023", which includes the Directors' Report as required by the Companies Act of South Africa and the supplementary information as set out on page 20.
+The other information does not include the annual financial statements and our auditor's report thereon.